PixelPizza/OurTube/.github/ISSUE_TEMPLATE/command-request.md

 ---
 name: Command request
 about: Suggest a command for this project
-title: ""
+title: ''
-labels: "type: enhancement"
+labels: 'Meta: Feature'
-assignees: ""
+assignees: ''

 ---

 Is your command request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]